Contract Service Goes From Strength To Strength

 At the road crossing points, the gas main is protected within a 450mm diameter concrete sleeve; the annular space between the main and the sleeve needs to be filled to prevent the sleeve cracking in the future and thus ensure the integrity of the road surface.

-Recent projects have involved SVI using a quick-set structural cementitious grout to fill the annular space in two 100 metre sections as well as several shorter 30 a 60 metre lengths.
+Recent projects have involved SVI using a quick-set structural cementitious grout to fill the annular space in two 100 metre sections as well as several shorter 30 to 60 metre lengths.
 The pre-measured quantity of grout was mixed on-site in SVI’s colloidal screw grout mixer and gravity-fed into the void.
 The grout can be fed under pressure if required.
 The work will continue well into 2019.

 REPORT 2.
 Inserting live gas mains remotely under busy highways

 Contract Service teams from SVI are carrying out remote live gas mains replacement using the Sealback® technique on a very regular basis.

 This technique is a safe and efficient method of replacing short lengths of low pressure ‘live’ main in a traffic sensitive location or where access onto the main is restricted.
 Replacement is undertaken from a remote position, typically 10 to 13 metres from where the pipe intersects its parent main under the main highway.

 A typical recent project involved replacing a 10 metre length of 4” cast iron gas main with 75mm PE situated under a busy road in Staines.
 The customer was very pleased with the operation, which took just four hours, as it avoided the need to excavate in the main carriageway which would have resulted in lane closure with all the traffic management and reinstatement costs involved.